This article discusses about 8051 microcontroller and some of its stuff which will give you a brief idea about the controller.

-Namaste !
-Learning about micro controllers?
-Have you read the basic article what is a micro controller?
-In this article we will be discussing about 8051 microcontroller and some of its stuff which will give you a brief idea about the controller.
+Namaste!
+Learning about microcontrollers?
+Have you read the basic article about what is a microcontroller?
+In this article, we will be discussing 8051 microcontrollers and some of the stuff which will give you a brief idea about the controller.

 The 8051 Microcontroller is one of the most popular and most commonly used microcontrollers in various fields like embedded systems, consumer electronics, automobiles, etc.